ducaale/xh/README.md

-        --check-status    Exit with an error status code if the server replies with an error --curl            Print a translation to a `curl` command --curl-long       Use the long versions of curl's flags --help            Prints help information
+        --check-status    Exit with an error status code if the server replies with an error --curl            Print a translation to a `curl` command --curl-long       Use the long versions of curl's flags --https           Make HTTPS requests if not specified in the URL --help            Prints help information
     -V, --version         Prints version information